kionell/osu-parsers/README.md

 Score decoder is used to decode .osr files and convert them to the Score objects.
 Score object contains score information and replay data.
-This decoder is based on external lzma library and works asynchronously.
+This decoder is based on external LZMA library and works asynchronously.

 There are 2 ways to read data through this decoder:
 - via string